divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 #### CMD VS ENTRYPOINT
 - CMD can be overridne at runtime
 - we can't override the ENTRYPOINT at runtime.
 If you try to do it, it will go and append to the entrypoint command.
-- for better results and best practices
+- for better results and best practices,  CMD can provide an <Arguments> to the ENTRYPOINT, so we can mention default arguments through CMD and can override them at runtime.

+#### USER